'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 capable of granting the fruition of every wish"

--This quote is from the Mahabharata.
-Spoken by Bhisma as he lay on his bed of arrows at Kurukshetra
+It was spoken by Bhishma as he lay on his bed of arrows at Kurukshetra.

 THE GIFT OF A COW